The future of WVU athletics has gotten even more uncertain, if that is even possible.

 “This is about seeing if there’s a philosophical alignment.
 At this point, there’s no financial component.”

 Outside of just conference rearrangement, the college landscape is changing very quickly now that players can receive compensation for their name, image and likeness (NIL).

 Another AD discussed having some stability in the midst of a lot of uncertainty.
 They said:

 “[With] all this banter and talk about the new NCAA structure and governance, having 41 institutions that have similar values would be really important.”

 Two of the main aspects that come into play are these colleges’ emphasis on academics and a wide range of sports.

-The Pac-12, Big Ten, and ACC all feature over 22 various sports per campus on average, compared to those in the SEC which are at fewer than 20.
+The Pac-12, Big Ten and ACC all feature over 22 sports per campus on average, compared to those in the SEC, which have fewer than 20.

 Despite the fact that nothing is set in stone just yet, this new alliance looks mostly like a done deal.